Fashion Fridays: The holiday gift guide - Lake Country Calendar

 This Fashion Friday with Kim XO Appelt, one of Canada’s top stylists, is all about helping you shop for your loved ones this holiday season.

-Finding the perfect gift for the man or woman in your lift isn’t always easy, which is why Appelt has picked out the top five must haves for this year.
+Finding the perfect gift for the man or woman in your life isn’t always easy, which is why Appelt has picked out the top five must-haves for this year.

-Whether your buying for your partner, dad, son or friend Appelt has designed this episode around five easy gifts you can pick out for men.
+Whether you’re buying for your partner, dad, son or friend Appelt has designed this episode around five easy gifts you can pick out for men.

 As for the ladies, check out these five hand-selected gifts by Appelt that could make a nice gift for your mom, sister, aunt or co-worker.